MrDamienJones/amazonwebshark-Artefacts/README.md

 - Code snippets that have a good reason to be on GitHub Gists (for example, I want to embed them into the post instead of posting a link)

 # Advisory
-Artifacts within this repo have been created at various points along my learning journey.
+Artefacts within this repo have been created at various points along my learning journey.
 They do not represent best practices, may be poorly optimised or include unexpected bugs, and may become obsolete.
-Please keep this in mind.
+Please keep this in mind when browsing.

 # Contents
 This list will start with the most recently dated entry, working backwards.